marcelotestard/marcelotestard/README.md

 #### :books: About me:

 I'm a Full Stack Developer, currently studying Computer Science at Buenos Aires, Argentina.
-I have developed ecommerce stores using technologies like: JQuery, JavaScript, HTML and CSS.
+I have developed e-commerce stores using technologies like: JQuery, JavaScript, HTML and CSS.

-I love learning new technologies and contributing to open sourse communities.
+I love learning new technologies and contributing to open source communities.

 #### :rocket: Connect with me: